FireLemons/vscode-progress-stats/README.md

-# personal-progress-stats README
+# personal-progress-stats

-This is the README for your extension "personal-progress-stats".
+## Setup
+`npm i`
+`npm run package`
+Open extensions in vscode
+Click the 3 dots in the top right of the panel
+Click install from vsix

+## Rebuild Client
+`cd src/extension-webview-client && npm i`
+`npm run build`
+`cp dist/media/* ../../media/`

+Below is the auto generated section of the readme.

 After writing up a brief description, we recommend including the following sections.

 ## Features